 A court will hold a hearing after a creditor files a lawsuit.
 A hearing may result in a judgment awarded to the creditor.
 A judgment is a court’s declaration the creditor has the legal right to demand:

-The laws calls these remedies.
+The law calls these remedies.
 A creditor granted a judgment is called a judgment-creditor.
-Which tool a judgment-creditor may use depends on the circumstances and Texas law.
+Which tool a judgment-creditor uses depends on the circumstances and Texas law.
 We discuss each of these remedies below, plus these rules and issues Texas consumers need to know: